This post was originally published in [2021] and has been fully updated for 2026 with new data and tools.

 Possibly it's going to act like an exchange and be able to swap coins for "very" low fees.
 This is really good news to the average person and bad news for exchanges.

-Everything in life has pros and cons so let’s talk about some of the challenges.
-One disadvantage is someone will have to fund this network before they can use it to trade IOUs.
+Everything in life has pros and cons, so let's talk about some of the challenges.
+One disadvantage is that someone will have to fund this network before they can use it to trade IOUs.

 I don't see this as a BIG disadvantage because how would you use an ATM card if there were no funds in your bank account?

-The second disadvantage is the system has to be online at all times.
-Some areas just have spotty internet connections and why I feel paper money will NEVER go away.
+The second disadvantage is that the system has to be online at all times.
+Some areas just have spotty internet connections, which is why I feel paper money will NEVER go away.

-The largest danger to the lightning network is your relying on someone else to run a node and make transactions happen on your behalf.
+The largest danger to the Lightning Network is relying on someone else to run a node and make transactions happen on your behalf.

-The whole point of Bitcoin is it’s decentralized.
-Bitcoin’s block size was small so anyone can run a node with a basic computer.
+The whole point of Bitcoin is that it's decentralized.
+Bitcoin's block size was small, so anyone could run a node with a basic computer.
 There is NO central point of attack.

-The last negative I can think of is the (LN) is only meant for small payments and if a payment is too large it’s going to have trouble because of liquidity.
+The last negative I can think of is that the (LN) is only meant for small payments, and if a payment is too large, it's going to have trouble because of liquidity.

 Oh, and the (LN) is still a work in progress!

 The advantages of the Lightning Network far outweigh the negatives.
-Since I feel cryptocurrency is here to stay this network will only grow.
+Since I feel cryptocurrency is here to stay, this network will only grow, but anything can happen.

 All this will do is push other countries to run the nodes.
 This reminds me of a great saying about change.

-Now, of course, I think Bitcoin and crypto will be adopted.
+Now, of course, I think Bitcoin and crypto could be adopted.
 The challenge with Bitcoin and other cryptos is how do you earn money JUST by holding the coins.

 I hope this post on can you invest in the Lightning Network was helpful to you.
 Bye for now.